 “I want to get the most out of therapy.
 What can I do to help?”

 I am so glad you are dedicated to getting the most out of your sessions.
 Your active involvement, candidness, and perseverance are the key to your success.
 After all, we only see each other for a session a week.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.

 “My partner and I are having problems.
-Should we be in individual counseling or come together?”
+Should we be in individual counseling or couple counseling?”